 On a final note, we’ve recommended refurbished items … but make sure you only buy them from reputable sellers like the ones above.
 No matter where you go, you’ve always got to keep an eye out for scammers.

-Not all sellers will provide as many consumer protections as Amazon, eBay and Apple, so be careful and happy shopping!By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Not all sellers will provide as many consumer protections as Amazon, eBay and Apple, so be careful and happy shopping!We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.